One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Conclusion

 \section{Conclusion}

-In this work, we introduced RepoNavigator, a repository-level issue localization agent that departs from existing multi-tool paradigms by leveraging a single, more-capable \texttt{jump} tool for symbol resolution.
-This unified design faithfully reflects real code execution flow while significantly reducing the complexity and brittleness of multi-step tool chaining.
-Through tool-integrated GRPO, RepoNavigator learns to reason, invoke tools, and refine its predictions in a closed-loop manner, enabling end-to-end optimization without relying on closed-source teacher models or distillation.
+In this work, we propose RepoNavigator, a repository-level issue localization agent that replaces complex multi-tool pipelines with a single, more capable \texttt{jump} tool for symbol resolution.
+This unified design better reflects real code execution flow while reducing the brittleness of tool chaining.
+Trained with tool-integrated GRPO, RepoNavigator jointly learns reasoning and tool invocation in a closed loop, enabling end-to-end optimization without closed-source teacher models or distillation.

 Extensive experiments across SWE-bench\_Verified and SWE-bench\_Pro demonstrate that RepoNavigator achieves state-of-the-art localization performance.
 We theoretically analyze the results, confirming that a single powerful tool, jointly optimized with reinforcement learning, can provide stronger robustness and more reliable multi-step reasoning than previous frameworks relying on multiple narrowly scoped tools.
 Future work will explore extending RepoNavigator from Python to more programming languages.